BalancerMaxis/multisig-ops/config/PARTNER_AND_INCENTIVE_CONFIG.md

 ```

 **Note:**
+- `pool_types` is a list of pool type identifiers that this partner manages
-- Pools are discovered dynamically based on the partner name
+- Pools are discovered dynamically based on matching pool types
 - If `fee_allocations` are not specified, the partner will use the default allocations from `partner_fee_allocations`
 - Each fee allocation must have three scenarios: `core_with_gauge`, `non_core_with_gauge`, and `non_core_without_gauge`
 - All percentages in each scenario must sum to 1.0